Pushmote/iOS-Demo/README.md

 Pushmote iOS Demo Application
 ============

-Simple demo app to see how Pushmote will work.
+Simple demo app to see how Pushmote works.